Paranormal Papers

 Skunk Apes are said to have certain paranormal features, including glowing eyes and bulletproof bodies.

-They are certainly classed as carnivorous, with numerous reports of them attacking and eating dogs and livestock.
-It is thought that humans are safe from their attentions.
+They are certainly classed as carnivorous and predatory, with numerous reports of them attacking and eating dogs and livestock.
+It is thought that humans are safe from their attention.

 The earliest stories of Skunk Ape sightings come from the Native American Seminole tribes.
 They told these stories to the European explorers, who then reported their own encounters with the mercurial Skunk Ape.